 - You are trying to move into a new place but are having a hard time covering the security deposit

 - You own or rent a property and want to learn your rights and responsibilities

 If you are having trouble with your rent payments because of coronavirus, contact our Rent HelpLine.
 Please leave a message with your name, contact information, and information about your situation.
-We will follow up in two business days:

 Online Application: Begin the application process for rent assistance

 Call us Monday-Friday, 9 a.m.-5 p.m., at 414-449-4777